daniell-olaitan/filmfreeway-scraper/README.md

   - **Categories** (Festival genres or types).
 - The AI output is validated against the required JSON schema.

+### **To ensure completeness and error-free results**
+- The script is designed to **resume from the last scraped page** in case of interruptions.
+- Extracted festival data is validated against the required schema before saving.
+- Handled duplication and edge cases like missing fields.
+- Errors are logged, and failed extractions are retried automatically.
+- Random samples from the dataset were checked against the website.
+- Logs are generated at different levels to track progress and errors.

 ---

 ## Tech Stack